-I’ve never been a huge fan of the name Karen, but I never expected the internet, or at least those that work retail, to give the name to every entitled person they meet.
+I’ve never been a huge fan of the name Karen, but I never expected the internet, or at least those who work retail, to give the name to every entitled person they meet.
 But the funny thing is, the name Karen just works!

 According to Google, Karen is a pejorative pop culture term for a white woman (pretty sure Karen can be a black person too, by the way) who is perceived as entitled or demanding beyond the scope of what is normal.

-The term is often portrayed in memes depicting women with an air of self-importance who use their white privilege to demand their way.
+Karen is often portrayed in memes depicting women with an air of self-importance who use their white privilege to demand their way.

 So how bad can Karen be?
 We took a look at Reddit and picked the best entitled Karen encounters and stories that we could find for your reading pleasure.